Archarithms/javascript-interview/codingChallenge.md

 `"CASE-THREE_extra[chars]///"` should return `"Case Three Extra Chars"`

-Step 1 - Create a feature branch
-Step 2 - Write the function in `src/index.js`
-Step 3 - Run unit tests with `yarn test` or `npm run test` Step 4 - Submit a pull request

 ## Challenge 2
 Create a function that takes in a timestamp and returns a String that is the input timestamp formatted as the the month, the day,